- Crookes Radiometer

 How does it work?

 The airtight glass bulb has had much of the air removed creating a partial vaccum.
 Inside are a set of vanes which are mounted on a spindle and rotate when exposed to light (no batteries or electrical energy needed here to generate movement).
-It is thought that the radiometer, also known as a light mill, works like a heat engine when exposed to a radiant energy source (like sunlight).
-Meaning it converts a temperature difference to mechanical output (just like our Drinking Bird product).
+It is thought that the radiometer, also known as a light mill, works like a heat engine when exposed to a radiant energy source like sunlight.
+Meaning it converts a temperature difference to mechanical output.
 In this case, the temperature difference is created by the black side of the vane becoming hotter than the other white side.
 Cooling the radiometer causes rotation in the opposite direction.

 - Heat Engine (the radiometer effectively becomes a heat engine when a light energy is directed at it).

 - Sustainable and solar energy.

 - Black-body absorption the black vanes inside the radiometer heat up quickly because they absorb all radiation falling on them.
 This contrasts to the other white side of the vanes.

 - Light energy and electromagnetic radiation.